The story of The Real Flower Petal Confetti Company began on a late spring

 General Information on visiting the Flower Fields

-Alongside the Flag there are beautiful stripes of colourful flowers,
+There are beautiful stripes of colourful flowers,

 winding paths, walkways and lovely views to Bredon Hill and the